 The small business team (3-10 users)

 Teams need per-seat pricing that scales predictably.
-Otter.ai Business ($20/month per user billed annually) and Notta Business ($16.67/month per user) target this segment.
+Otter.ai Business ($19.99 per user, billed annually — $30 month-to-month) and Notta Business ($16.67 per user, billed annually) target this segment.
 Weesper’s flat €5/month per user with no minimum seats makes it attractive for small teams watching costs.

 Why Is Offline Processing a Hidden Cost Factor?